shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ##Who to fly with:
+Toronto Pearson Airport is the only airport which handles direct flights from London.
+It is located in between Brampton and Toronto.
+Here are some of the airlines available:

 * Air Transat are normally the cheapest airline and operate from Gatwick direct to Toronto Pearson.
 (I’ve flown with them a few times, they have two types of planes: One type has a personal TV and decent legroom, the other type doesn’t have either)
 * Sun Wing (budget airline but I’ve never used them)